thomsen67/GekkoTimeseries/README.md

 [![Main window](https://github.com/thomsen67/GekkoTimeseries/blob/master/main1.png "Main window")](https://github.com/thomsen67/GekkoTimeseries/blob/master/main2.png "Main window")

 Some features:
 * Timeseries-oriented software, with flexible databanks.
-Very suitable for modelling and data revision programs.
+Very suitable for modeling and data revision programs.
 * Annual, quarters, months and undated frequencies supported, more to come.
 Conversions between these are in-built.
 * Dynamically loaded and compiled models, including failsafe mode.
 * Gauss and Newton solvers, with ordering and feedback logic.
 Fair-Taylor or Newton-Fair-Taylor solver for forward-looking models.
 Any number of simultaneous goals/means possible.